Learning to Defend by Learning to Attack: Preliminary

 \subsection{Adversarial Training}

-Instead of using population loss in problem \eqref{eqn:upper} and \eqref{eqn:lower}, we use empirical loss in the following context, since in practice we only have finite samples.
-Given $n$ samples $\{(\bx_i,\by_i)\}_{i=1}^n$, where $\bx_i$ is the $i$-th image and $\by_i$ is the one-hot vector for the corresponding label, DRO solves the following problem:
+Instead of using population loss in \eqref{eqn:upper}, we use empirical loss in the following context, since in practice we only have finite samples.
+Given $n$ samples $\{(\bx_i,\by_i)\}_{i=1}^n$, where $\bx_i$ is the $i$-th image and $\by_i$ is the corresponding label, DRO aims to solve:

 The standard pipeline of DRO version is shown in Algorithm~\ref{alg:advtrain}.
 Since the step of generating adversarial perturbation $\boldsymbol{\delta}_i$ in Algorithm~\ref{alg:advtrain} is intractable, most adversarial training methods adopt hand-designed algorithms.
-For example, \cite{kurakin2016adversarial} propose to solve follower problem~\eqref{eqn:dro_low} approximately by first order methods such as PGM.
-Specifically, PGM iteratively updates the adversarial perturbation by the projected sign gradient ascent method for each sample: Given one sample $(\bx_i,\by_i)$, at the $t$-th iteration, PGM takes
+For example, \cite{kurakin2016adversarial} propose to solve follower problem~\eqref{eqn:dro_low} approximately by first order methods like PGM.
+Specifically, PGM iteratively updates the adversarial perturbation by the projected sign gradient ascent method for each sample: Given sample $(\bx_i,\by_i)$, at the $t$-th iteration, PGM takes

 where $\tilde{\bx}^{t}_i=\bx_i+\boldsymbol{\delta}_i^{t-1}$, $\eta$ is the perturbation step size, $T$ is a pre-defined total number of iterations, and $\boldsymbol{\delta}_i^0=\mathbf{0}$, $t=1,\cdots,T$.
 Finally PGM takes $\boldsymbol{\delta}_i = \boldsymbol{\delta}_i^T$.
 Note that FGSM essentially is one-iteration PGM.
 Besides, some works adopt other optimization methods, e.g., momentum gradient method \citep{dong2018boosting}, and L-BFGS~\citep{tabacof2016exploring}.